 You can use whiteboard messages to give some information to your translators.
-The message can be site-wide or targeted to a translation component or language.
+The message can be site-wide or targeted on translation component or language.

-This can be useful for various things from announcing the purpose of the website to specifying targets for translations.
+This can be useful for various things from announcing purpose of the website to specifying targets for translations.